George W. Norris: Legacy and memorials

 Norris is one of eight senators profiled in John F. Kennedy's Profiles in Courage, included for opposing Speaker Cannon's autocratic power in the House, for speaking out against arming U.S. merchant ships during the United States' neutral period in World War I, and for supporting the presidential campaign of Democrat Al Smith.

+The first dam built under the Tennessee Valley Authority is named Norris Dam and the planned city built alongside the dam is named Norris, Tennessee.

 The principal north–south street through downtown McCook, Nebraska is named George Norris Avenue.
 Norris's house in McCook is listed in the National Register of Historic Places, and is operated as a museum by the Nebraska State Historical Society.

 The west legislative chamber of the Nebraska State Capitol, home of the unicameral legislature pioneered by Norris, was named after Norris in February 1984.

-George W. Norris Middle School and Norris Elementary School, both in Omaha, Nebraska, as well as Norris School District 160 near Firth, Nebraska, memorialize the late Senator.
+George W. Norris Middle School and Norris Elementary School, both in Omaha, Nebraska, as well as Norris School District 160 near Firth, Nebraska, memorialize the late senator.
 When several public power districts in southeastern Nebraska merged into one in 1941, the new utility was named the Norris Public Power District in Senator Norris's honor.
 Norris Electric, an energy co-op with headquarters in Newton, Illinois, is named after Norris and his progressive efforts to electrify the nation.

 On July 11, 1961, a four-cent stamp was issued in Senator Norris's honor.
 It depicts, in shades of green, a TVA dam in the upper left, with his portrait to the right.
 "Gentle knight of progressive ideals", a quote by President FDR on Norris's character, is inscribed at the bottom left, while the words "George W. Norris" appear below his portrait.

 In 1961, Norris was inducted into the Nebraska Hall of Fame.